apache/trafficcontrol/docs/source/api/v5/servers.rst

 Response Structure
 ------------------
-:cachegroup:       A string that is the :ref:`name of the Cache Group <cache-group-name>` to which the server belongs
+:cacheGroup:       A string that is the :ref:`name of the Cache Group <cache-group-name>` to which the server belongs
-:cachegroupId:     An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server belongs
+:cacheGroupID:     An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server belongs
 :cdnId:            The integral, unique identifier of the CDN to which the server belongs
-:cdnName:          Name of the CDN to which the server belongs
+:cdn:          Name of the CDN to which the server belongs
 :configUpdateTime: The last time an update was requested for this server.
 This field defaults to standard epoch
 :configApplyTime:  The last time an update was applied for this server.
 This field defaults to standard epoch
 :domainName:       The domain part of the server's :abbr:`FQDN (Fully Qualified Domain Name)`